Yas2020/TDD_BDD_PracticeCode/labs/02_writing_test_assertions/README.md

 ## Lab Setup

-Install the prerequisite Python packages:
+Install the prerequisite Python packages if want to use nose instead of pytest:

 ```bash
 pip install -r requirements.txt